 (16) debts or debt service assumed by either party; and

 (17) any other reason consistent with the best interest of the child, taking into consideration the circumstances of the parents.

 It is a fairly simple matter to have the child support payments adjusted up or down if the financial circumstances have changed since the date the existing child support order was signed by a judge.
 Obviously, this is an easier process if both parties agree that there is a need to change the child support payments.

-However, even if both parties are not in agreement, you simply need to prepare a petition to modify, get the other party served with your petition to modify, and set the matter for a court hearing to let the judge decide if the payments need to be adjusted up or down.
-Please feel free to call me at 512-869-0131 if you have questions about establishing child support at the appropriate amount or about changing the amount of child support payable in an existing court order.
+However, even if both parties are not in agreement, you simply need to prepare a petition to modify the child support, get the other party served with your petition to modify, and set the matter for a court hearing to let the judge decide if the payments need to be adjusted up or down.
+Please feel free to call me at 512-630-3745 if you have questions about establishing child support at the appropriate amount or about changing the amount of child support payable in an existing court order.